hachyderm/community/README.md

 ## New to Hachyderm and Mastodon?

-If you are interested in joining Hachyderm, or have recently joined please see the following:
+If you have recently joined Hachyderm and/or Mastodon, please see the following:

 - [Welcome Guide](/welcome/README.md) for Mastodon 101 and getting started.